swarm-lab/trackR/README.md

 6. Add AI-powered track correction.
 [IN PROGRESS]
 7. Add app to automatically compute classic statistics on trajectories for users that do not want to/cannot run their own data analysis pipeline.
 [LONG TERM GOAL]
+8. Add possibility to include timestamps, title, subtitle, etc., in videos exported by `trackPlayer`.
+[IN PROGRESS]

 --